ToMmAzO/Robotics_Design_Project_2022/README.md

 <img src="Documentation/Circuit diagram.png" />

 ## Code organization
+We wrote the code to test each electronic component independently in order to better understand their behaviour.
+We have programmed in Python since we are using a RaspberryPi.
-The code can be seen in the folders main.
+The code of the tests can be seen in the folder [test](/test/).

+The final code is int the main folder.

 ## Team
 ### Engineers